mondaycom/monday-graphql-api/packages/setup-api/README.md

 ## How do I work now?

-After everyting will be set up, you can run write your queries in the queries.graphql.ts file -> run 'npm run fetch:schma' -> your types will be ready to use (as can be seen in the generated folder)
+After everything will be set up, you should follow those steps:

+1. Write your queries in the queries.graphql.ts file
+2. Run 'npm run fetch:schma'
+3. your types will be ready to use (as can be seen in the src/generated folder)

 ## Installation